-The main source of credit risk is the bank's loan portfolio.
-It includes all the loans and guarantees that the KBC Bank Group has granted to individuals, companies, governments and banks (including debt securities if they are issued by companies or banks).
-The aggregate outstanding amount of the KBC Bank Group's loan portfolio amounted to EUR 181 billion on 31 December 2020.
-Most counterparties are private individuals (44.3%) and corporates (46.7%).
-Most counterparties are located in Belgium (64.0%) or in the Czech Republic (17.6%).
-3.3% of this portfolio comprises impaired loans (i.e. loans where it is unlikely that the full contractual principal and interest will be repaid/paid).
+The main source of credit risk is the Issuer's loan portfolio.
+It includes all the loans and guarantees that the Issuer has granted to individuals, companies, governments and banks (including debt securities if they are issued by companies or banks).
+The aggregate outstanding amount of the KBC Bank Group's loan portfolio amounted to EUR 188 billion on 31 December 2021.
+Most counterparties are private individuals (44%) and corporates (47%).
+Most counterparties are located in Belgium (63%) or in the Czech Republic (19%).
+3% of this portfolio comprises impaired loans (i.e. loans where it is unlikely that the full contractual principal and interest will be repaid/paid).

-The mortgage portfolio of the KBC Bank Group amounts to roughly EUR 72 billion, which constitutes 45 per cent. of the KBC Bank Group's loans and advances to customers being EUR 160 billion, excluding reverse repos (see note 2.3 of the Issuer's 2020 Annual Report).
-EUR 39 billion of the mortgage portfolio has been granted by the Belgium Business Unit, of which EUR 427 million has an indexed loan-to-value ratio of over 100 per cent. (i.e. 0.27 per cent. of the KBC Bank Group's loans and advances to customers).
-This more vulnerable part of the mortgage portfolio is thus very limited.
-There are no foreign exchange loans granted through the Belgium Business Unit.
+The mortgage portfolio of the KBC Bank Group amounts to roughly EUR 67 billion, which constitutes 45 per cent. of the KBC Bank Group's loans and advances to customers being EUR 158billion, excluding reverse repos (see note 2.3 of the Issuer's 2021 Annual Report).